algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 ### Derivative Controller

-The P controller works well but it has the added problem of overshooting a lot, we need to dampen these oscillations.
+The P controller works well but it has the added problem of overshooting, we need to dampen this motion.
 One way to solve this is to make the rc car resistant to sudden changes of error.
-This is what the derivative controller (D controller) does, which is described by,
+This is what the derivative controller (D controller) does, which is described by

 $$ D = K_{d} \frac{de(t)}{dt}$$